 DUI & Criminal Defense

-When you face charges or are the subject of an investigation, a criminal attorney will protect your constitutional rights and fight for your freedom.
+When you face charges or are the subject of an investigation in Michigan, you need a criminal defense lawyer in Michigan to protect your constitutional rights and fight for your freedom.
 At Sumner & Associates, we take our obligation to defend our clients seriously.
 We deliver tenacious, detail-oriented, and creative defenses and will work with you to get the best possible result in your case.

 Sumner & Associates defends clients against a wide variety of criminal charges, including:

 - Computer crimes (including identity theft and cyber crimes),

 - Domestic Violence and Domestic abuse,

 - Drug and Marijuana charges,

 - Driving on a suspended license or other driving-related crimes,

 - Misdemeanor charges,

 - Sex crimes (including sexual assault, rape, and pornography charges),